KeonaKohorst/MachineArchitecture/README.md

 # AVR Assembly & Arduino Labs

-This repository contains a collection of COSC211 laboratory exercises demonstrating low-level programming on AVR-based Arduino platforms using inline assembly.
+This repository contains a collection of my answers for laboratory exercises in my Machine Architetcure class, demonstrating low-level programming on AVR-based Arduino platforms using inline assembly.

 IF YOU ARE A STUDENT CURRENTLY DOING THESE LABS I ADVISE YOU DON'T USE THESE, TRY TO COMPLETE IT ON YOUR OWN FOR BEST LEARNING OUTCOMES.